Jenguk42/CCNA/CLI Commands/Router CLI Commands.md

 	- After configuration, both paths are added in the routing table.
 However, `G0/0` will carry more traffic because it's a faster path with a lower metric. ![[Pasted image 20240827133000.png]]
 #### OSPF Configuration
 - `router ospf PROCESS_ID`
+	- Enables OSPF protocol with the given process ID.
 	- The OSPF process ID is locally significant, so they don't have to match between OSPF neighbours.
-	- A router can run multiple OSPF processes at once, and this ID is used to identify between them.
+A router can run multiple OSPF processes at once, and this ID is used to identify between them.
 	- Unrelated to the area!
 - `network IP_ADDRESS WILDCARD AREA_NO`
 	- Same as the [[#Network Command]] explained above, but only activates OSPF on the interface in the specified `area`.